1jour1vin

 Robert Parker

-"In 2012, Les Tourelles de Longueville reveals a slightly denser, richer, and more complex ruby/purple color than Les Griffons.
-Honestly, it doesn't seem like a second wine.
-This is a very beautiful wine with intense notes of crème de cassis, charcoal, and graphite on the nose.
-Full-bodied, silky and delicate, this is a superb second wine – certainly one of the best I have tasted from this vintage. " (Wine Advocate 2015 - Robert Parker) - Delivery in wooden cases for orders of 6 bottles of this wine delivered in France.
+“In 2012, Les Tourelles de Longueville reveals a slightly denser ruby-purple hue, richer and more complex than Les Griffons.
+Honestly, it doesn’t feel like a second wine.
+This is a truly beautiful wine with intense notes on the nose of blackcurrant cream, charcoal, and graphite.
+Full-bodied, silky, and delicate, a superb second wine— certainly one of the best I’ve tasted from this vintage.”
+(Wine Advocate 2015 - Robert Parker) - Delivered in a wooden case for orders of 6 bottles of this wine shipped within France

-Buy your Pichon-Longueville Baron wines at the best price in a private sale!
+Buy your Pichon-Longueville Baron wines at the best price through a private sale!

 Rated site